-Testing data: Data were extracted from the BCCDC PHRDW STIBBI Mart on November 09, 2023.
-This report contains non-prenatal and non-perinatal testing data for syphilis.

-A test episode considers all tests conducted for an individual in a 30-day period as a single test episode (as follow-up or simultaneous test may be required to clarify test results within this period, for example).
-Therefore, test episodes may be an underestimation of health system access/usage for syphilis testing.
+Testing data: This report contains non-prenatal and non-perinatal testing data for syphilis.
+A test episode consists of all tests conducted for an individual in a 30-day period (as follow-up or simultaneous test may be required to clarify test results within this period, for example).